I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/QUICK_SETUP.md

 ## Quick setup

 Download the sonar-flow-plugin jar to your working directory.
-The jar can be found on the github [release page](https://github.com/I8C/sonar-flow-plugin/releases).
+The jar can be found on the GitHub [release page](https://github.com/I8C/sonar-flow-plugin/releases).

 ```sh
 wget https://github.com/I8C/sonar-flow-plugin/releases/download/v0.1/sonar-flow-plugin-0.1.jar